We Tested 50 UK Websites Across 6 AI Platforms

 Law firms: the worst performers

-Law firms scored the worst of any sector we tested.
-Not a single firm in our sample met basic AI visibility requirements.
+Law firms scored worst of any sector.
+Not one firm in our sample met basic AI visibility needs.
 The problems are structural:

 - Conservative websites with vague positioning ("Excellence in legal services")